damianbxp/Portfolio/README.md

 # Portfolio

 Welcome to my project portfolio!
-This repository showcases my past projects, highlighting my technical skills and experience.
-Each project includes detailed documentation, images, and links to relevant resources.
+This repository showcases my past projects.

 ## 📌 Featured Projects

 ### 🔹 [FDM 3D Printer](./fdm-3d-printer/README.md)
-custom-built **FDM 3D printer** inspired by the RatRig design.
+Custom-built **FDM 3D printer** inspired by the RatRig design.
 It utilizes **CoreXY kinematics** for high-speed and precise movement, and runs on **Klipper firmware** for enhanced control and performance.

 ### 🔹 [CNC Router](./cnc-router/README.md)
 A low-cost **3-axis CNC router** designed for machining plastic sheets.
-Built using **V-slot extrusions and linear guides**, this router is powered by **NEMA 23 stepper motors** and controlled via **GRBL**.
+Built using **V-slot extrusions**, this router is powered by **NEMA 23 stepper motors** and controlled via **GRBL**.

 ### 🔹 [Simulation of Omnidirectional Robotic Platform](./omni-robot-sim/README.md)
 A virtual robotic platform simulated in **Gazebo**, controlled via **ROS**, using **mecanum wheels** for omnidirectional movement.